PhyloSketch App User Manual

 5.1 Mode Selection

-Select the desired mode (Sketch, Move, View or Capture) using the first item on the toolbar.
+Select the desired mode (Edit/Sketch, Transform/Move, Read-Only/View, or Capture) using the first item on the toolbar.

 5.2 Selection Menu Button